ajggeoger/JNCCBurnCalcs/README.md

 ## ToDo
 * Add region growing code
-* Add to config.py a method to more easily change the thresholding values
 * Investigate and add more robust error capturing to the code
-* Add to config.py to easily toggle the file count function on and off
 * Investigate the use of parallel processing (either on the science server using tools such as dask or on the SLURM cluster batch compute on JASMIN)